Virtual Classroom for seminars and groupwork: Blackboard Collaborate

 Why use the Virtual Classroom?

-You can use the Virtual Classroom to host and record interactive teaching sessions or group meetings online.
-The tool can be used for online seminars and tutorials where staff and students can participate and interact.
+You can use the Virtual Classroom to host and record interactive teaching sessions or group meetings digitally.
+The tool can be used for digital seminars and tutorials where staff and students can participate and interact.
 It can also be used for less formal meetings.

 What do you need?